shersica/final-project/README.md

 4. **Review System:** Write, edit, and share reviews for games, and interact with others’ reviews through likes and dislikes.

 Fun Feature:
-Gamified experience using Kaboom.js when exploring the About page
+Gamified experience using Kaboom.js to explore the 'About' page

 Demo Video & Snippets
 ---